15goudreau/Matterhorn/README.md

 # tank
-Project Tank is a Fully Enclosed FDM Printer constructed from a combination of 3030 and 2020 extrusions.
+Project Tank is a Fully Enclosed FDM Printer constructed from a combination of mostly 3030 and minimal 2020 extrusions.

 The goals of this project are as follows:
  - Fully Enclosed Design